markxroberts/docker2mqtt/README.md

     'ip': <Container IP address>
 }
 ```
-The switch topic monitored by the application is:
+The switch and button topics monitored by the application are:
 ```
   <MQTT_TOPIC_PREFIX>/<container>_switch/set
+  <MQTT_TOPIC_PREFIX>/<container>_restart/set
 ```

 # Home Assistant

-After you start the service, sensor and switches should show up in Home Assistant with a couple of minutes.
-Metadata about the container will be available as attributes in the sensors, which you can then expose using template sensors.
+After you start the service, sensors, switches and buttons should show up in Home Assistant with a couple of minutes depending on the number of containers that you have.
 Beware of using the switches for Home Assistant and docker2mqtt.
 You will be able to turn them off, but won't be able to turn them back on!
+A later release may fix this.